zafarfast/pk598563853/README.md

 2) Initialize NPM in the cloned directory by typing `npm init`.
 3) Install Inquirer version 8.2.4 by typing `npm install inquirer@8.2.4`
 4) Install MYSQL module by typing `npm install mysql2`
+5) Initialize SQL server by typing `mysql -u <username> -p<password>`
+6) Go to .\lib\db directory and run schema.sql and seeds.sql files by typing `source schema.sql` and `source seeds.sql`.
-5) Run the application by typing `node index.js` in the terminal.
+7) Run the application by typing `node index.js` in the terminal.
-6) Select the options presented to you on terminal.
+8) Select the options presented to you on terminal.

 7)
 ## Links